Salvini calls for new elections in Italy

 They only reluctantly agreed to Salvini's refusal to let ships enter Italian ports, after having rescued migrants in the Mediterranean.

-The final straw that broke the camel's back was not migration, but the approval in parliament to continue with the construction of the high-speed train between Lyon and Turin, the so-called Treno a alto velocita (TAV).
+The final straw that broke the camel's back was not migration, but the approval in parliament to continue with the construction of the high-speed train between Lyon and Turin, the so-called Treno Alta Velocità (TAV).

 The multibillion-euro project involves a tunnel through the Alps, a huge investment in which the EU would participate financially for 40 percent.